-40. Subsection (1) gives the Scottish Ministers power to arrange for the carrying out of work that is identified by a single-building assessment as necessary to eliminate or mitigate risks to human life that are (directly or indirectly) created or exacerbated by the building's external wall cladding system.

-- 41. As with section 3, subsections (2) and (3) then, in conjunction with sections 11 and 12, provide a mechanism under which a lack of consent to the carrying out of work that is identified as necessary by a single-building assessment may be overcome.
-Much of the discussion in paragraphs 22 to 37 above in relation to single-building assessments is therefore also relevant here.
-But there are some differences between section 3 and section 6. - 42.
+- 45. Subsection (1) gives the Scottish Ministers power to arrange for the carrying out of work that is identified by a single-building assessment or an additional work assessment as necessary to eliminate or mitigate risks to human life that are (directly or indirectly) created or exacerbated by the building's external wall cladding system. - 46.
+As with section 3, subsections (2) and (3) then, in conjunction with sections 11 and 12, provide a mechanism under which a lack of consent to the carrying out of work that is identified as necessary by a single-building assessment or an additional work assessment may be overcome.
+Much of the discussion in paragraphs 25 to 40 above in relation to single-building assessments is therefore also relevant here.
+But there are some differences between section 3 and section 6. - 47.
 Firstly, the notice period last 21 days rather than 7 days.
 Section 6(2)(a) prevents work starting prior to the expiry of this period, except where the owner gives consent.
-That is, the power conferred by section 11(1) to do work cannot be used prior to expiry of the 21 day notice period. - 43.
-Secondly, an owner of premises who is given notice can appeal to the sheriff against the Scottish Minister's decision to arrange for work identified as necessary by a single-building assessment to be carried out under section 10(1).
+That is, the power conferred by section 11(1) to do work cannot be used prior to expiry of the 21 day notice period. - 48.
+Secondly, an owner of premises who is given notice can appeal to the sheriff against the Scottish Minister's decision to arrange for work identified as necessary by a single-building assessment or an additional work assessment to be carried out under section 10(1).
 The appeal can be brought without permission during the 21 day notice period, or with the sheriff's permission (on cause shown) after that (section 10(2)).
 The powers of the sheriff on an appeal are set out in section 10(3).
 The sheriff's decision is final (section 10(4)).
-Under section 10(5), the appeal must be determined within 21 days of being brought, otherwise it is deemed to be dismissed. - 44.
+Under section 10(5), the appeal must be determined within 21 days of being brought, otherwise it is deemed to be dismissed. - 49.
 Where an appeal is made under section 10(1), section (6)(2)(b) prevents work starting (except with owner consent) before the appeal is finally determined or withdrawn.
 So where an appeal is made, the power conferred by section 11(1) cannot be used until that point.
-An appeal being deemed to be dismissed under section 10(5) would mean that the appeal had been determined for the purpose of section 6(2)(b). - 45.
+An appeal being deemed to be dismissed under section 10(5) would mean that the appeal had been determined for the purpose of section 6(2)(b). - 50.
 A written notice under section 6(1) must contain the information set out in section 6(3).
-As well as containing information about what work is to be carried out and the effect of section 11, the notice must explain the owner's right to appeal under section 10(1). - 46.
+As well as containing information about what work is to be carried out and the effect of section 11, the notice must explain the owner's right to appeal under section 10(1). - 51.
 Section 6(4) requires that written notice also be given to any occupier of the premises to which the notice relates.
 But occupiers have no right to appeal.
 And, as in section 3, occupier consent is not sufficient to allow work to begin before expiry of the 21 day notice period (or while an owner appeal is being determined).